howtographql/howtographql/content/backend/typescript-apollo/9-deployment.md

 Now that you have a local commit, it's time to create a remote repository on GitHub.
 You can do this entirely from your terminal using the GitHub command line tool (also known as `gh`).

-> **Note 1:** If you haven't installed `gh` and logged in with your GitHub credentials, you must do it now.
+> **Note 1:** If you haven't installed `gh` and logged in with your GitHub credentials, you can do so with the `gh auth login` command.

-> **Note 2:** If you're not comfortable using the CLI to create a repository, you can do it the conventional way using the GitHub website graphical user interface (GUI).
-However, this will not be shown in this tutorial.
+> **Note 2:** If you're not comfortable using the CLI to create a repository, you can do it using [GitHub's](https://github.com/new) graphical user interface (GUI).
+However, this tutorial will not demonstrate how to do this.

 <Instruction>